Skip to content

 Soft skills vs. hard skills vs. personality traits

-This lets you kill two birds with one stone — you can assess their range of soft skills as well as analytical communication skills.
+This lets you kill two birds with one stone — you can assess their range of soft skills and analytical communication skills.
 Be it an in-person or video interview, you can learn more about:

 • Their body language